 Discussion

 The aim of this project was to assess the validity of the original qSOFA in predicting ICU admission in trauma patients admitted to hospitals in a low resource setting.
 We found that in the context of urban Indian hospitals the original qSOFA score, with its original cutoffs and coefficients, did not accurately predict ICU admission.
 The original model underestimated the probability of ICU admission and a max score of 3 did not result in an increased rate of ICU admission compared to a score of 0.
 When updating the model adjusting the cutoffs and coefficients the new model performs significantly better both in terms of ICI and AUC.
 The AUC for the updated model remained below 0.7 and both models had discriminated ICU admission poorly.
 The updated model performs only slightly better.
-The low ICI for the updated model indicates good calibration which cannot be said about the original model.
+The low ICI for the updated model and score indicates good calibration which cannot be said about the original model and score.

 While developing the original qSOFA score as a screening tool for patients with an increased risk of dying from severe infection it was shown that a low score of 0-1 corresponded to a mortality of approximately 1-2 percent and that a high score of 2-3 corresponded to a significantly higher mortality of 7-20 percent (20).
 When using the predetermined cutoff value of 2 points this result made a low score of the original qSOFA to also indicate a low risk of death.
 On the other hand, the results also allowed for that patients with a higher score could be more closely monitored and get access to treatment before more severe symptoms developed.